It is not enough to journey our way through life with just a sound mind – the key is to use it effectively and competently.

 Alert and receptive to opportunities that demand pure objectivity.

-Some people overly appreciate the convenience of having an opinion without experiencing the discomfort of critical thinking or reflective contemplation.
+Some people avoid critical thinking due to the nature of its potentially stressful disposition.
 The exact nature of the self-governing mind lies not in what it believes, but in how it perceives interactions and experiences.

 Mark Twain once proposed, “Whenever you find yourself on the side of the majority, it is time to pause and reflect.”
 It is good to develop our mind and perspectives, as those who don’t will never know whether someone else is manipulating them or not.

-However, critical thinking does not mean just criticising people, things or ideas in a rebellious sense, but rather, is more about not mindlessly accepting what we read or hear at face value, but always questioning our day-to-day experiences to establish what is right for us.
+However, critical thinking does not mean criticising people, things or ideas in a rebellious sense.
+Instead, critical thinking is about not mindlessly accepting what we read or hear at face value and always questioning our day-to-day experiences to establish what is right for us.

 Critical thinking is self-directed, self-disciplined, self-monitored, and self-corrective reflection.
 It’s thinking in this way that prevents us from thoughtlessly surrendering to the ideologies and manipulations of other people.